Stock Options Basics.

 Live for Today but Plan for Tomorrow (it’ll be here sooner than you think.)

-DAVID RAE, CFP®, AIF® is a Los Angeles-based Certified Financial Planner™ with Trilogy Financial Services, a regular contributor to Advocate Magazine, Huffington Post, Investopedia not to mention numerous TV appearances for on CBS, ABC, NBC, KTLA, KCAL and even Fox and Friends.
+DAVID RAE, CFP®, AIF® is a Los Angeles-based Certified Financial Planner™ with DRM Wealth Management, a regular contributor to Advocate Magazine, Huffington Post, Investopedia not to mention numerous TV appearances for on CBS, ABC, NBC, KTLA, KCAL and even Fox and Friends.
 He helps smart people across the USA get on track for their financial goals.
 For more information visit his website at www.davidraefp.com

 If you liked Stock Options Basics you might also like: